Ka5hme/tdd-lifetracker-starter/README.md

 ### Walkthrough Video

 `TODO://` Add the embedded URL code to your animated app walkthrough below, `ADD_EMBEDDED_CODE_HERE`.
-Make sure the video or gif actually renders and animates when viewing this README. (🚫 Remove this paragraph after adding walkthrough video)
+Make sure the video or gif actually renders and animates when viewing this README. (🚫 Remove this paragraph after adding the walkthrough video)

 `ADD_EMBEDDED_CODE_HERE`
 Week 4